LoyolaChicagoBooks/introcs-csharp/rst/cmdline.rst

    then you change the current directory on E:, but *the current drive remains C:*.

-Suppose you don’t know the path to your *hello* directory on Windows, but can you can find it in an Windows Explorer window (right clicking on Start); here’s how to provide that path to the *cd* command:
+We described above how you can use a Windows Explorer/Finder folder to open a *new* terminal.
+If you just want to change
+directory in an existing terminal, there is also a shortcut to copy a long folder name, given a Windows Explorer/Finder folder:

+Windows

 - Depending on the setup of your options, in the address bar you may *not* see a clear path with a drive and backslashes.
 In that case generally clicking to the right of any directory in the path converts the view to the version we use on the command line.
-- When you see a full absolute path, you can just note it and manually copy it, or select it all and copy it, and follow the instructions in :ref:`copypaste` to later paste in the command window.
+- When you see a full absolute path, you can just note it and manually copy it, or else select it all and copy it and follow the instructions in :ref:`copypaste` to later paste in the command window.
-- In any case click in the Mono Command Prompt window, type *cd* and a space, then type or paste the path.
+- In any case click in the terminal window, type *cd* and a space, then type or paste the path.
-- Of course, you can also go the other way – if you see the current directory name in the Windows prompt, type that into an Explorer address bar to see its contents in a GUI window
+- Of course, you can also go the other way – if you see the current directory name in the Windows prompt, type that into an Explorer address bar to see its contents in a GUI window.

 On a Mac there is an easier shortcut:

 - Type *cd* and a space to start the command in the terminal
-- Locate the directory you want in the Finder (not opening the directory).
+- Locate the directory you want as a subfolder in the Finder (not opening the directory).
 - Drag the directory icon to the terminal.
 The path gets pasted!
 Press return.

 Common Commands
 ----------------

-The command shell is now waiting for you to type in a *command* (a short name that the shell recognizes) followed by 0 or more *parameters* separated by spaces (and Enter).
+The command shell waits for you to type in a *command* (a short name that the shell recognizes) followed by 0 or more *parameters* separated by spaces (and Enter).
 Note that if a parameter contains spaces you must surround the